The Seven

 Scuba Diving and Snorkeling

-The 120-mile Florida Keys island chain is home to North America’s only living-coral barrier reef.
+Florids Keys scuba and snorkeling takes places on the 120-mile chain along the south Florida coast and is home to North America’s only living-coral barrier reef.

 This teeming backbone of marine life runs the length of the Keys about five miles off offshore.
 Their coral formations are famous for their abundance of fish, from impressive schools of blue-striped grunts to toothy green moray eels.